-The 35.
-Settimana Internazionale della Critica (SIC) – 35.
-Venice International Film Critics’ Week will be held in Venice during the 77.
-Venice Film Festival.
-The International Film Critics’ Week is promoted and organized by the Sindacato Nazionale Critici Cinematografici Italiani (SNCCI) – National Union of Italian Film Critics, in association with La Biennale di Venezia and the Venice Film Festival.
+The 38th Settimana Internazionale della Critica (SIC) – Venice International Film Critics’ Week will be held in Venice during the 80th Venice Film Festival.
+The Settimana Internazionale della Critica is promoted and organized by the Sindacato Nazionale Critici Cinematografici Italiani (SNCCI) – National Union of Italian Film Critics, in association with La Biennale di Venezia and the Venice Film Festival.

-The General Delegate Giona A. Nazzaro, assisted by film critics Paola Casella, Simone Emiliani, Beatrice Fiorentino and Roberto Manassero, all appointed by the SNCCI, will select a maximum of seven full-length films to take part in the competition, plus two films to be shown out of competition.
-Their judgment is final.
+The General Delegate, Beatrice Fiorentino, assisted by film critics Enrico Azzano, Chiara Borroni, Ilaria Feole and Federico Pedroni, all appointed by the SNCCI, will select a maximum of seven debut feature films to take part in the competition, plus two titles out of competition.
+Their decisions are final.

-To be eligible for the 35.
-Venice International Film Critics’ Week, the submitted works must abide by the following criteria:
+To be eligible for the 38th Settimana Internazionale della Critica, the submitted works must comply with the following criteria:

-— Films must be the director’s first full-length feature or documentary;
+— Films in competition must be the director’s first full-length.

-— For non-Italian films: the submitted works should not be theatrically released or presented in other festivals before Venice, except for their country of origin within the year 2019.
-Preference will be accorded to world premieres;
+— For non-Italian films: the submitted works should not be theatrically released or presented in other festivals before Venice, except for their country of origin within the year 2023.
+Preference will be accorded to world premieres.

 — Films should not be released on the internet or made available online.